antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 We've talked to many customers about how they want to deploy apps.
 We heard two main models:

 - Deploy smaller apps that have a dependency on a centrally installed .NET Core version, perhaps used by multiple apps.
+We call this model "portable".
-- Deploy larger self-contained apps that have no .NET dependencies.
+- Deploy larger self-contained apps that have no .NET Core dependencies.
+We call this model "self-contained".

 Both of these [app deployment models](http://dotnet.github.io/docs/core-concepts/app-types.html) are supported and are a good choice, depending on the scenario.
 As of RC2, we have focussed most on the first scenario.
 We will continue to improve both scenarios.